Black homeowners struggle as US housing market recovers

 Now, a lack of affordable housing and stricter lending are making it harder for first-time buyers to obtain what traditionally has been considered an essential part of the American dream and a way to build wealth.

 Low inventory adds to the problem, said Jeffrey Hicks, incoming president of the National Association of Real Estate Brokers, which was founded in 1947 to promote fair housing opportunities for minorities.
-The Atlanta area has only about 30,000 properties for sale through real-estate agents, compared with roughly 100,000 about 13 years ago, he said.
+The Atlanta area has only about 30,000 properties for sale through real estate agents, compared with approximately 100,000 about 13 years ago, he said.

 “You had subdivisions going up everywhere in terms of newer homes,” Hicks said.
 “We haven’t seen that resurgence of new housing stock.”